Welcome to this ultimate guide to help you learn and master supply and demand in Forex trading.

-Supply and Demand is considered one of the most profitable trading strategies you can use to trade the Forex market.
+Supply and Demand is becoming one of the most popular Forex trading systems among traders.
+It is also considered the most profitable strategies one can use to trade the Forex market.

-We all agree that price moves due to supply and demand forces; supply drives prices lower and demand drives prices higher.
-Once you understand the dynamics of these two forces, you will anticipate almost every price movement on any given asset or market.
+Once you understand the dynamics of these two forces, you will anticipate almost every price movement on any price chart.

 Introduction to Supply and Demand

 The supply and demand concept states that if the supply of a commodity is high and the demand is low, this generates excess which drives the price down.

 If the supply of a commodity is low and the demand is high, this creates scarcity and then pushing the price higher.

 In the Forex market, when the supply for a currency pair is high and the demand is low, this will drive prices lower.
 If the supply for a currency pair is low and the demand is high, the excess demand will drive prices higher.